 After presenting the evidence from all these sensitivity checks, which favour the interpretation of our exposure variable as "conditionally exogenous", we provide additional results regarding the presence of heterogeneous effects of exposure.
 Specifically, we consider possible heterogeneous effects with respect to several individual characteristics such as gender, age, education, place of birth, and age at migration, as well as according to different local characteristics (mostly the share of internal migrants and the share of individuals who are proficient in Catalan).

-To conclude, we also show the main reduced-form estimates obtaining by considering labour market outcomes as the dependent variables.
-Specifically, exploiting the information in the Microcensus, we show the effects of exposure on the probability of being employed (considering also labour market participation of individuals involved in housework tasks), weekly hours of work, and the probability of working part-time or overtime, as well as the probability of working in the public sector (inferred from industry) and the chances of having a highly skilled job (inferred from occupation codes) among the employed.
+Finally, we also analyse the relevance of skills in Catalan and the potential effect of exposure to language training courses on labour market outcomes.
+Specifically, exploiting the information in the Microcensus, we first show the conditional correlation between the variable capturing skills in Catalan and the probability of being employed (considering also labour market participation of individuals involved in housework tasks), weekly hours of work, the probability of working part-time or overtime, as well as the probability of working in the public sector (inferred from industry) and the chances of having a highly skilled job (inferred from occupation codes) among the employed.
+Second, we estimate the reduced-form equation that directly relates the exposure measure to the above-mentioned labour market outcomes.

-5) Results
+5. Results

-Our first set of results are obtained by estimating Equation (1) by OLS, whose estimates are reported in columns (1) to (6) of Table 1.
+Our first set of results are obtained by estimating Eq.
+(1) by OLS, whose estimates are reported in columns (1) to (6) of Table 1.
 We start by including only a parsimonious set of individual controls, namely gender, age (third-order polynomial), years of education, and age at migration (second-order polynomial, equal to 0 for natives), plus fixed effects for the province of birth and years of stay in the current dwelling (since 1989).
-The coefficient of interest (β), reflecting the impact of potential exposure to local language schools, indicates that each additional centre (per year) in a radius of 0.5 m from the centroid of the census tract of residence increases skills in Catalan by 0.046 points on the 1 to 6 ordinal scale of the dependent variable (mean 4.2, s.d.
+The coefficient of interest ( $\beta$ ), reflecting the impact of potential exposure to local language schools, indicates that each additional centre (per year) in a radius of 0.5 m from the centroid of the census tract of residence increases skills in Catalan by 0.046 points on the 1 to 6 ordinal scale of the dependent variable (mean 4.2, s.d.
 1.71).
 This corresponds to approximatively 2.7% of the standard deviation of the language skills variable.
-In column (2) we include a first set of census tract characteristics in the vector Z_c (area, distance to the most central square of Barcelona, and distance to the closest public school), which produces a certain reduction in the estimate of interest.
+In column (2) we include a first set of census tract characteristics in the vector $Z_c$ (area, distance to the most central square of Barcelona, and distance to the closest public school), which produces a certain reduction in the estimate of interest.
 This is possibly due to the fact that in the previous specification we were picking up some local confounders associated with the location of different census tracts within the Metropolitan Area of Barcelona.
 The coefficient of potential exposure obtained from this specification is 0.026, around 1.5% of the standard deviation of the outcome.
 In columns (3) to (6), we augment the vector of local controls by adding time-varying characteristics of the census tract, namely the share of employed individuals, the fraction of adult individuals born in other Spanish regions, and the percentage of individuals aged above 15 years with post-compulsory education.
 As mentioned above, we use data from 1991, 1996, and 2001, separately and jointly [column (6)].